-Daughters of Israel celebrates all Jewish holidays and coordinates special activities and programming around them.
-For instance, Chanukah activities include latkes making, dreidel games, outdoor menorah lighting ceremony, and a Chanukah party.
+Daughters of Israel celebrates all Jewish holidays, with prayer services, as well as special activities and programming.
+For instance, Chanukah activities typically include latkes making, dreidel games, holiday crafts, musical performances, a Chanukah party, and an outdoor menorah lighting ceremony.

-The Rabbi holds study groups and discussions on the units throughout the month and regularly makes pastoral rounds on the units and in the hospitals.
+The Director of Spiritual Care and Rabbi holds study groups and discussions on the units throughout the month and regularly makes pastoral rounds on the units and in the hospitals.

 MEETING THE NEEDS OF OUR MULTI-FAITH COMMUNITY